kbaseattic/data_api/README.md

     * Fixed for any bug fixes.
     * Security to invite users to upgrade in case of vulnerabilities.
 - Changes not yet released should be put in the "Unreleased" section at the top.
 This serves as a sort of preview of upcoming changes.

+## Test data

+The full test suite requires either a network connection and authorization for the KBase Workspace and Shock, or a local copy of test data for use by the file-based workspace and Shock implementations.
+Even if you have network access and auth tokens, the file-based tests may be preferable because they are faster, self-consistent, and do not add any load to the services.
+The test data does require one extra setup step, described here.

+The test data, because it is big and not code, is separated from the main `data_api` repo.
+It is stored in a git submodule called `data_api_test_resources`.
+Please refer to the [Git submodule documentation](http://git-scm.com/docs/git-submodule) for details, but the basic commands that you should make sure you do to get the most recent version of the submodules are:

+1. In a repository that does not yet have any copy of the `data_api_test_resources` sub-repo, to initialize and clone the repo:

+        git submodule init

+2. In a repository that does have a copy of the cloned repo, to update to the latest version:

+        git submodule update

+The sub-repository will be cloned in the directory `test_resources`.